- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Kingston Maurward Gardens & Animal Park has not told us if they are fully wheelchair friendly.
+No, Kingston Maurward Gardens & Animal Park is not wheelchair friendly.

 The garden is grade II listed so certain parts of it are inaccessible for visitors with mobility difficulties and those with pushchairs.
 However, many parts of the garden are accessible but visitors should be advised that there are gravel paths, steps and steep slopes in places.

-Kingston Maurward Gardens & Animal Park has not told us if they are fully pushchair friendly.
+No, Kingston Maurward Gardens & Animal Park have stated they are not pushchair friendly.

 Assistance/Guide Dogs only